openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

-* Researchers should not re-identify or attempt to re-identify any de-identified learner data, including by combining them with other data sets, without written permission from the institution data czar who should consult with edX for guidance as needed.
+* Researchers should not re-identify or attempt to re-identify any de-identified learner data, including by combining them with other data sets, without written permission from the institution data czar, who should consult with edX for guidance as needed.

 * Academic researchers should not contact any individuals whose information may